 The entrance ticket to the international museum can be obtained at the ticket counter located at the main gate.
 However, the entrance ticket of the tooth relic can also be used to see the museum.

-How to go to Tooth relic temple of Kandy?
+How to go to the Tooth relic temple of Kandy?

-The tooth relic temple of Kandy is located towards the southern border of the city next to the Kandy lake.
-The tooth relic temple is one of the most popular iconic structured in the city.
+The tooth relic temple of Kandy is located towards the southern border of the city next to Kandy lake.
+The tooth relic temple is one of the most popular iconic structures in the city.
 The temple is located within easy reach of the city centre, and it lies only walking distance away from Kandy city.
-If you would like to know more information about how to reach Kandy please check on this article “Top 7 places to visit in Kandy”.
+If you would like to know more information about how to reach Kandy please check out the article “Top 7 places to visit in Kandy”.